cjrh/aiomsg/README.rst

 general feature set.

 There are some differences; hopefully they make things simpler than zmq.
 For instance, we don't have special kinds of sockets.
-There is only the ``SmartSocket``.
+There is only the ``Søcket``.
 The only role distinction you must make between different socket instances is this: some sockets will **bind** and others will **connect**.

 This is the leaky part of the API that comes from the underlying BSD socket API.
 A *bind* socket will bind to a local interface and port.
 A *connect* socket must connect to a *bind* socket, which can be on the same machine or a remote machine.
 This is the only complicated